(Un)distorted stabilisers in the handlebody group: Meridian Stabilisers

 In this section we analyse stabilisers of meridians in handlebody and compression body groups.
 For simplicity of exposition we focus on the proof in the case of handlebody groups, and only indicate the necessary modifications in the case of compression body groups at the end of the section.

-From an algebraic perspective, the study of meridian stabilisers reduces to the study of point-pushing and handlebody groups of smaller genus, just as in the case of surface mapping class groups; compare \cite{H-Survey} for details.
+From an algebraic perspective, the study of meridian stabilisers reduces to the study of point-pushing and handlebody groups of smaller genus, just as in the case of surface mapping class groups; compare \cite[Section~3]{H-Survey} for details.
+In particular, this implies that multimeridian stabilisers are finitely generated.

 The main result of this section is the following theorem: \begin{theorem} Let $V$ be a handlebody, and $\delta$ be a multimeridian.
 Then the stabiliser of $\delta$ in the handlebody group is undistorted. \end{theorem}